-If anyone is in immediate danger, please ensure you call 999
+If anyone is in immediate danger, please call 999

 Helpful Resources for Students